 - Soft tissue damage near the injured bone

 Tibia fractures can be open/compound or closed fractures.
 Open fractures can occur when segments of the bony ends of the fracture are connected in some way to the outside of the skin.
-The bony fragment can be visible though the lacerated skin.
+The bony fragment can be visible through the lacerated skin.

 Fractures of the tibia can also be labeled by location: